Contagious Diseases Acts: Later opposition

 The Contagious Disease Acts were passed very quickly and quietly through the government and were not reported on much in the press because sexual diseases were thought of as inappropriate for public debate.
 However, as time went on, the impacts of the laws became more widely known and English citizens began to discover more about the harsh treatments and conditions they mandated.

 In 1870, the National Association for the Repeal of the Contagious Diseases Acts was established.
 This group initially barred women from its meetings, however, leading to the establishment of the Ladies National Association for the Repeal of the Contagious Diseases Acts by Josephine Butler.
-These repeal organizations attracted the vigorous support of moralists and feminists but also those more generally concerned with civil liberties, especially since the Acts were perceived as having violated basic human rights.
-Both groups actively campaigned against the acts and between 1870 and 1885:17,365 petitions against the acts bearing 2,606,429 signatures were presented to the House of Commons, and during the same period, more than 900 meetings were held.
+These repeal organizations attracted the vigorous support of moralists and feminists but also those more generally concerned with civil liberties, especially since the acts were perceived as having violated basic human rights.
+Both groups actively campaigned against the acts and between 1870 and 1885: 17,365 petitions against the acts bearing 2,606,429 signatures were presented to the House of Commons, and during the same period, more than 900 meetings were held.

-The opponents struck a chord with the public consensus on the issues surrounding the Acts including double standards and lack of consent.
+The opponents struck a chord with the public consensus on the issues surrounding the acts including double standards and lack of consent.

 Josephine Butler also published essays and spoke at several meetings to rally others in support of repealing the Contagious Disease Acts.
 These events included the “Influential Meeting of the Ladies”, “The Ladies’ Appeal and Protest”, the “MS LNA Circular”, and a “A Few Words Addressed to True Hearted Women.”
-Butler’sspeeches highlighted exactly what impact the Acts had on the lives of working-class women.
+Butler’s speeches highlighted exactly what impact the acts had on the lives of working-class women.
 In one of her speeches, she stated “it was recorded that virtuous women had been taken up, virtuous women had been insulted, wives had been taken up and insulted, and most justly, “a medical rape," meaning arrested women were often forced into an examination without their consent.
 Butler described how police officers could arrest any woman they suspected of prostitution, and had arrested several women who were not infected but still forced into an exam.